+Revenues posted incorrectly in RecWare: A sample of daily close out reports were reviewed for individual transaction accuracy based on the number of pool bracelets sold.
+18 of 60 daily reports sampled (30%) were either over or under stated.
 RecWare is the cashiering system used by the Ascarate pool only.
 The above overstated figures indicate transactions are not being recorded in RecWare or are being recorded incorrectly, and the opposite for the understated figures.
-Observations and discussions with staff determined cash balancing is done to the wrist bands and not RecWare.
-If RecWare is the financial reporting system for Ascarate, the risk of loss, theft, or inaccurate reporting is high if 56% of the daily reports did not match the wrist band balancing.
+The risk of loss, theft, or inaccurate reporting is high if the daily reports do not match the pool bracelet balancing.
 This is a prior audit issue.